 Love as a Company Value and Showing Co-workers You Care

-Of all the holidays, Valentine’s Day – the red hearts, chocolate, romantic love – seems like an odd one to celebrate at work.
+Of all the holidays, Valentine’s Day — the red hearts, chocolate, romantic love — seems like an odd one to celebrate with co-workers.

 But what if it’s the holiday your workplace needs?

-More than half of your waking life is spent away from loved ones.
-So it's important to show love to those around you.
+You spend more than half of your waking life away from your loved ones.

 That’s the gist of a quirky finding in a Gallup 1999 workplace study.
 One of the 12 key dimensions of a great workgroup is that team members can say “I have a best friend at work.”
 That’s essentially what C.S.
 Lewis called philia love, the friend bond, in The Four Loves.

 Besides romantic love, Lewis defined three other loves: friendship, empathy, and charity.
-And each one enriches work lives.
-They keep talented people close and attract new rock stars.
+Each one enriches your work life.
+Each keeps talented people close and attracts new rock stars.

-On an instinctive level, we may know this.
-But we rarely act on it.
+We may know this on an instinctive level.
+Yet we rarely act on it.

 If you see a job well done, call it out.
 It’s easy to find the one mistake in a thousand right moves.
 Yet it’s rare to see recognition for someone who’s made a thousand right moves and one mistake.
 So, write a kind note to someone — and hit Reply All.
 At Interstate Batteries, we have a formal recognition called “Green Stars” where we compliment co-workers on a job well done.
 Could your workplace use more structure to make recognition part of the work day?

-A handwritten note, a call, even an email – just compliment someone.
+A handwritten note, a phone call, even a brief email — just compliment someone.
 You can absolutely change someone’s work day with positive words.
 And wouldn’t you want one of your most difficult days brightened with good, sincere thoughts of gratitude from a colleague?

 Want to go the extra mile?
 Compliment someone who doesn’t always stand out.
-Apply your strategic mind to jotting down a sincere compliment to someone who doesn’t receive many.
+Apply your strategic thinking to jotting down a sincere compliment to someone who doesn’t receive many.